 Who likes the stories and legends of this kingdom extinct long ago, can read the Tales of the Alhambra by Washington Irving, who travelled to Granada in 1829 and lived for four months at the Alhambra and wrote the stories of his collection.
 This book was partly responsible for the re-discovery of a deteriorated Alhambra after the Napoleonic War.

-Actually, the Alhambra is a World Heritage Site and one of the most visited monuments in Spain.
+Actually, the Alhambra in Granada is a World Heritage Site and one of the most visited monuments in Spain.
 Who wants to immerse in medieval Arabic narrative, can check the following link “Tales of the Alhambra” for a free online reading.
-We recommend it!
+I highly recommend it!